sakshi1303/InterviewPreparation/ComplexProject/BehavioralQuestions.md

 ### Case 3

 > - In my previous organisation, I was working with one of the investment banking client.
-There was credit officers who use to set up limits for their clients based of different parameters like Credit Ratings, they either use to increase those limits or stop any further trading.
+There was credit officers who use to set up limits for their clients based of different parameters like Credit Ratings, they either use to increase those limits or stop any further trading i.e. revise the credit limits.
+> - Task was to reduce the response time for setting up the credit limit.
-> - Task to provide an automated report which will help the Credit Officers decide it based on transactions/ultilisation/exposure on the limits set up.
+> - I came up with an approach to create an automated report which will help the Credit Officers decide based on transactions/ultilisation/exposure on the limits set up.
+> - Firstly, I created the query to get net change in utlisitation for few(hundreds) clients and average came up to be 20% which became the initial benchmark for the report.
-> - I created a report based on these facts data and also flagged those transactions where ultilisation/exposure got suddenly increased over a period of time.
+> - I then created a report based on these facts data and also flagged those transactions where ultilisation/exposure got suddenly increased over a period of time.
-> - Not only this, we added the previous actions taken by the credit officers in the report for their reference.
+> - Not only this, we added the previous actions taken by the credit officers in the report for their reference and generated sort of recommendations that the limit is going to be breached as the exposure is now close to limit.
 > - This helped the credit officers make quick decisions along with other parameters they consider to increase/decrease the limit or stop the process.
+> - Finally the response time came from 14 days to 7 days.
+> - Couple of months later we revised the benchmark % by removing outliers.
+Few months later, we generated the report for different portfolios.
-> - Initially the success rate of this report was 35% approx but in fewer months it increased to 60%.
-The credit officers were very happy with the report which was later showcased in one of the townhall and our team was highly appreciated for the same.
+> - Initially the success rate of this report was 35% approx but in fewer months it got increased to 60%.
+> - The credit officers were very happy with the report which was later showcased in one of the townhall and our team was highly appreciated for the same.
 > - We later thought to completely automate the process by adding the feature at UI level but I left the organisation by then.

 ## Situation when you went against the stakeholders and told them you were INCORRECT and taken charge and provided your solution.